 Outdoor condenser coils can also become very dirty if the outdoor environment is dusty or if there is foliage nearby.
 You can easily see the condenser coil and notice if dirt is collecting on its fins.

 You should minimize dirt and debris near the condenser unit.
 Your dryer vents, falling leaves, and lawn mower are all potential sources of dirt and debris.
-Cleaning the area around the coil, removing any debris, and trimming foliage back at least 2 feet (0.6 meters) allow for adequate airflow around the condenser.
+Cleaning the area around the coil, removing any debris, and trimming foliage back at least 2 feet (0.6 meters) allow for adequate airflow around the condenser is a very important element of air conditioner maintenance.

 The aluminum fins on evaporator and condenser coils are easily bent and can block airflow through the coil.
 Air conditioning wholesalers sell a tool called a “fin comb” that will comb these fins back into nearly original condition.